datacontroller/docs.datacontroller.io/docs/dci-evaluation.md

 ## Overview
 A free version of Data Controller is available for evaluation purposes.
 Compiled into a single SPK, it is very easy to install and configure.
 However it must not be used in production environments for all the reasons mentioned in the [caveats](#caveats) section.

+<iframe src="https://player.vimeo.com/video/328175910" width="640" height="360" frameborder="0" allowfullscreen></iframe>

 ## Installation

 ### Deployment

+#### Import
-Simply import the SPK to the desired location in the metadata tree.
-During the import (step 5 of the wizard), be sure to change the location of the library (BASE engine) to a directory folder which the Stored Process system account (sassrv) has write access to.
-Also, make sure that your user account has WRITE METADATA (WM) on the imported Data Controller DATA folder, and that anyone who will use the app has READ.
+Simply import the SPK (using SAS Management Console or Data Integration Studio) to the desired location in the metadata tree.
+During the import (step 5 of the wizard), be sure to change the location of the library (BASE engine) to a **directory folder** to which the Stored Process system account (eg `sassrv`) has **write access**.

+#### Permissions
+Be sure that the user account you will use in the [configuration(#Configuration) step below has WRITE METADATA (WM) on the `/DataController/Admin` and `/DataController/Data` folders, and that anyone who will use the app has READ.

 ### Configuration

-Navigate to the [YOURHOST]/SASStoredProcess web application and 'list available stored processes'.
-Find the location where the app was imported, open the Admin subfolder and run the 'configurator' stored process.
+Navigate to the web application (eg `https://[YOURHOST]/SASStoredProcess?_action=1063`) and find the location where the app was imported.
+Then run the `/DataController/Admin/configurator` stored process.

+!!! note
+    Use the same user account as you used to import the SPK, to avoid metadata permissions issues!
+This may mean logging out / logging back in to the web application.

 ![evaltree](img/dci_evaltree.png)

 This displays a screen with a choice of SAS Metadata Groups (to which your account belongs) can be chosen.
-Selecting any of these groups will build / rebuild all the configuration tables (placing logs in a subfolder of the previously configured library location) and provide the chosen group with urestricted access to the tool.
+Selecting any of these groups will build / rebuild all the configuration tables (placing logs in a subfolder of the previously configured library location) and provide the chosen group with **unrestricted** access to the tool.

 ![evaltree](img/dci_evalconfig.png)

 !!! note
     "Unrestricted access" is provided by code logic.
-Data Controller does not update or modify any metadata, except the `[YOURHOST/PATH]/Admin/Data_Controller_Settings` Stored Process (in which the the aforementioned logic is applied).
+Once installed, Data Controller does not ever update or modify metadata.
+During installation, the services in the `/Admin` folder are updated (configuration) or removed (to prevent accidental reinstall).
+Also the tables are registered in the `/Data` folder using `proc metalib`.

 ## Usage